 - building up key muscle groups when away from the computer by doing squats, lunges, jumping jacks, shoulder shrugs, and pushups

-Many people spend long periods of time sitting down.
+Many people spend long periods sitting down.
 Sitting incorrectly, especially at a desk, can be bad for back health and posture.

 However, by knowing what a good sitting posture looks like and following a few simple rules, most people can learn how to self-correct and thus achieve good posture.

-Making additional lifestyle changes, such as doing a good amount of various exercises and taking movement breaks throughout the day, can also help.
+Making additional lifestyle changes, such as exercising regularly and taking movement breaks throughout the day, can also help.